 This all happened in a town with the population of about 44,000, which by comparison, is currently 1% of the Los Angeles population.
 It would be obvious to most observers that fewer people may pose fewer problems in initiating such a monumental change in human behavioral patterns.

+The SLO ban-the-smokes ordinance started with a period of civic discussion and eventually a motion by a city councilman in early June 1990.
+After time for community debate and efforts by the R.J.
+Reynolds Tobacco Co. to defeat the ban, the ordinance was passed by the City Council on a 4-1 vote on June 19, 1990 and became law a short time after on August 2 of that year.
 Within 12 months only one bartender was cited for "serving" a person who was smoking.
 No tickets were handed out to smokers.
 A judge fined the barkeep $45, essentially because her employers failed to post a no smoking sign, but took issue with the charge of violating the city's prohibition against "serving" a person who is smoking because it was too general of a term.
 So that charge was dropped with the recommendation that if bartenders were to be cited, then smokers should be too.

 The City Attorney also decided against having "tobacco cops" who may cite tourists and eventually drive away an important element of the county's economy.